 These are generic creative strategy frameworks and would require adaptations to reflect your specific brand and business model.

-With people opting out of data collection, and Pixels and SDKs becoming less effective, it’s important to implement methods that will enable you to build new audiences for retargeting further down the funnel.
+With people opting out of data collection, and Pixels becoming less effective, it’s important to implement methods that will enable you to build new audiences for retargeting at the lower stage of the funnel.